 The winner will be invited to present their work at the TASME Spring Conference.
 Exceptional entries will be encouraged to submit their work for presentation at the ASME Annual Scholarship Meeting.

 - Applications should be made via the online submission form and should be anonymous (names of submitters should not be included in the submission documents

-- The submission should be attached to the online application and be on A4 (minimum font size 12pt Arial font) using Microsoft Word.
+- The submission should be attached to the online application and be on A4 document (minimum font size 12pt Arial font using Microsoft Word)

 - All applicants must be a member of ASME/JASME at the time of submission.
 Non-members can join ASME/JASME online for a small fee and experience the host of other student member benefits of ASME.